18 Aug 2023

 • You get out of this process what you put in.
 The more detail you provide, the more useful responses you’ll get.

-If you’ve been using this blog post to write an RFP – hi 👋.
+If you’ve been using this blog post to write a website brief – hi 👋.
 We’d love to take a look and understand how we can help.
-Just send it to us here
+Just send it to us here.